jakored1/c_rootkit/readme.md

-sudo su            # switch to root user cd ~/rootkit/      # switch to the rootkit directory lsmod              # show all loaded kernel modules, you will not see the 'rootkit' module cause we haven't loaded it yet dmesg --clear      # clears all kernel logs so it will be easy to see ours insmod rootkit.ko  # load rootkit and run it! lsmod              # now you should see the rootkit here dmesg              # show kernel logs, we will see our rootkit messages here
+sudo su            # switch to root user cd ~/rootkit/      # switch to the rootkit directory lsmod              # show all loaded kernel modules, you will not see the 'rootkit' module cause we haven't loaded it yet dmesg --clear      # clears all kernel logs so it will be easy to see our rootkit logs insmod rootkit.ko  # load rootkit and run it! lsmod              # now you should see the rootkit here dmesg              # show kernel logs, we will see our rootkit messages here